Menu

 The Room Next Door

 It has been years since long-time friends Ingrid, a best-selling novelist, and Martha, a war journalist, have seen each other.
 Upon learning of Martha’s cancer diagnosis, Ingrid rushes to her side and they rekindle their bond.
 With each shared memory, including Martha’s recollections of war and of her fractured relationship with her daughter, their connection grows.
-And a deeply personal request from Martha will bound the two women forever.
+And a deeply personal request from Martha will bind the two women forever.

 Book Tickets

-Tuesday 15 Oct 20245:30pm
+Tuesday 12 Nov 20245:30pm

 The Teacher (12A)